George Browne, 6th Marquess of Sligo: Biography

 Upon the 1916 death of Hubert de Burgh-Canning, 2nd Marquess of Clanricarde, the Marquess of Sligo also became Earl of Clanricarde.
 In 1921 he attended the first meeting of the short-lived Senate of Southern Ireland.
 In 1922 he was photographed by Walter Stoneman.

-In 1924 when visiting British Hong Kong, the Marquess of Sligo succeeded in getting a specimen of the South China giant salamander sent to London Zoo.
+In 1924, when visiting British Hong Kong, the Marquess of Sligo succeeded in getting a specimen of the South China giant salamander sent to London Zoo.
 The species was named Megalobatrachus sligoi in his honour; it is today called Andrias sligoi.
-He died in 1935 in London.
+He died on 26 February 1935 in London.